With our wet weather comes the potential for cyclones.

 - paint, oils, chemicals or other hazardous waste

-When to place items on the verge: Items ready for collection are to be placed on the verge in front of your property on the Saturday and Sunday PRIOR to the collection dates for your suburb.
+When to place items on the verge: Items ready for collection are to be placed on the verge in front of your property on the weekend PRIOR to the collection dates for your suburb.
 Please make sure when placing items on the verge all footpaths are kept clear and pedestrians have safe access to walkways.

-When the collection will take place: Collection will commence from the Monday following the weekend collection dates allocated to your suburb.
+When the collection will take place: Collection will commence from the date of collection allocated to your suburb.

 Note: Contractors will record the address of each property they attend.
 Items which appear on the verge after the dates specified will not be collected.
 Individual household items deemed to be of a commercial quantity will not be collected and it will be the responsibility of the owner to correctly dispose of the waste.